paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 (3) both the alternatives specified in paragraphs (1) and (2).

-**(b)** Upon making the determination referred to in subsection (a) of this section, the Administrator shall make a report to the Congress and, at the same time, to the private insurance companies participating in the National Flood Insurance Program pursuant to [section 4017 of this title](./chapter-050-national-flood-insurance.md#section-4017).
+**(b)** Upon making the determination referred to in subsection (a), the Administrator shall make a report to the Congress and, at the same time, to the private insurance companies participating in the National Flood Insurance Program pursuant to [section 4017 of this title](./chapter-050-national-flood-insurance.md#section-4017).
 Such report shall—

 (1) state the reason for such determinations,